Marshmallow Madness – A Cookbook Review

 Some time ago I was sent a copy of Marshmallow Madness by Shauna Sever to review.
 I was quite excited by this as I’ve been wanting to make marshmallows for a long time.
 But as I’m a vegetarian I needed to find a gelatine alternative and this step proved to be tricky.
 When I remembered, I wasn’t anywhere that stocked it and when I was somewhere that might stock it, I didn’t remember.
 Anyway, the long and the short of it is, this review is well overdue.

 My first impression when receiving the book was that it was a bit of fun.
 The cover was pink and fluffy and covered in pastel shades.
 The cover was also squishy; something that was a little surprising, but also enjoyably tactile and reminiscent of an actual marshmallow.
-The book is well illustrated, with enticing pictures appearing on every other page or so.
-The photographs are particularly interesting as they are not all in one style: some are practical, some impressionistic and others just mouth watering.
+Marshmallow Madness is well illustrated, with enticing pictures appearing on every other page or so.
+The photographs are particularly interesting as they are not all in one style.
+Some are practical, some impressionistic and others just mouth watering.

 So how do you get a whole book out of a marshmallow you may well ask?
 Well there’s more to a marshmallows than you might think.
 There are two main methods for making them, one using egg whites and one using gelatine only.
 The deeply chocolate marshmallows I wanted to try uses the gelatine only method.
-You can flavour your marshmallows with just about anything it seems, including fruit purees; blackberry was one I found particularly appealing.
+You can flavour your marshmallows with just about anything it seems, including fruit purees.
+I found the idea of blackberry particularly appealing.
 There is a chapter on the classics, although I’m not sure I’d consider kahlua filled marshmallows a classic.
-A few additional recipes used to accompany your marshmallows are also covered including the American classic Graham Crackers.
+Shauna includes a few additional recipes in which you can use the marshmallows you’ve made.
+This includes the American classic Graham Crackers.